Magnetostatic interaction between two nanotubes reversing their magnetizations by vortex domain walls, IEEE Magnetics Letters, (accepted)

 Prof. Juan Escrig was invited to serve as an invited speaker at the 2017 MRS Spring Meeting Symposium ES12: Soft Magnetic Materials for Next Generation Power Electronics being held April 17 - 21, 2017 in Phoenix, Arizona, USA.

-Prof. Juan Escrig was invited to serve as an invited speaker at the Emerging Technologies 2016 Conference being held May 25 -27, 2016 in Montreal, Canada.
+Prof. Juan Escrig was invited to serve as an invited speaker at the VIII Escuela de Nanoestructuras being held January 10 - 13, 2017 in Valparaíso, Chile.

 Prof. Juan Escrig was invited to become an Associate Editor of Nanomaterials and Nanotechnology journal.
 He now belongs to the Editorial Board of "Nanophase, Nanostructured Materials and Nanoscale Characterizations" topic.